LIBERATOR

 The total running cost of a Liberator is about 15 cent/km plus any servicing.

-Can I use other batteries in my Daisy?
+Can I use other batteries in my Liberator?

 You could use another type of battery in the Liberator, but the type installed from new is by far the best for the job, as explained in the answers above.